 Music and Choir

-Singing is good for everyone’s well-being.
-It’s a relaxing exercise at the end of the week and it also enables you to meet with other people in a friendly setting.
+Singing is so beneficial for everyone’s well-being.
+It’s a relaxing exercise and it also provides the opportunity to meet with other people in a friendly setting.

 Come and join us!

 If you require any further information please contact the Director of Music, Mrs Susan Bright via e-mail; email@example.com